Laigin: Etymology

-Laigin is a plural noun, indicating an ethnonym rather than a geographic term, but the Irish system of naming territories meant that an area tended to be named after an apical ancestor-figure even when the ruling dynasty had no links to that figure.
+Laigin is a plural noun, indicating an ethnonym rather than a geographic term, but the Irish system of naming territories meant that an area tended to be named after an apical ancestor figure even when the ruling dynasty had no links to that figure.
 The origin of their name is uncertain; however, it is traditionally assumed to derive from the Irish word láigen, meaning 'a spear'.
-Early texts use names Laigen and Gaileoin interchangeably.
+Early texts use the names Laigen and Gaileoin interchangeably.

 Origins

-The Laigin claimed descended from King Labraid Loingsech.
+The Laigin claimed descent from King Labraid Loingsech.
 Modern historians suggest, on the basis of Irish traditions and related place names, that the Laigin were a group of invaders from Gaul or Britain, who arrived no later than the 6th century BC, and were later incorporated into the medieval genealogical scheme which made all the ruling groups of early Ireland descend from Míl Espáine.
 Placenames also suggest they once had a presence in north Munster and in Connacht.